MetaSolutionsAB/entrystore.js/README.md

 Note though that the http requires that you configure a webserver to serve StoreJS.

 The nodeunit js and css file is retrieved by compiling the nodeunit framework.
-The current files where generated from the master branch at the 27:th of January 2014.
+The current files were generated from the master branch at the 27:th of January 2014.

 ## Developing new tests